-The Subic Bay Yacht Club also provides hotel accommodation and restaurant facilities, and has two swimming pools and a bowling alley.
+The Subic Bay Yacht Club also provides hotel accommodation and restaurant facilities, and has two swimming pools and a casino.

 Berthing fees for visitors at the Subic Bay Yacht Club start at around US$800 per month and are calculated from the length of your yacht.

 Visit the Subic Bay Yacht Club website at: www.subicbayyachtclub.ph